The days following the obelisk's appearance were unlike any Blackstone had seen in decades.

 And then the room trembled.

 Not from the music.
-Not from dance.
+Not from dancing.

 But from beneath.